dp-mason/BD-synCret/README.md

 ## What?
 Why?

 This is an experiment to see if a VCV Rack plugin can be written in a language other than C++ via Web Assembly with the help of Extism.
 The idea occurred to me after a very short googling session seemed to suggest almost all audio programming is done in C++.
-It probably makes sense to program audio in C++ and there is no reason for anyone to switch, but hell, why not investigate ways to inject different languages into C++ infratructure.
+It probably makes sense to program audio in C++ and there is no reason for anyone to switch, but hell, why not investigate ways to inject different languages into C++ infrastructure.

 ## Quick Start